FrankJaco/homeassistant-wwino-addon/docs/index.md

 ![ad](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/ad.png)
 ![Subview](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/subview.png)

-**Paste the dashboard yaml from the code box below into the yaml window of the Vino subview that you just created.**
+**Paste the dashboard yaml from the code box below into the yaml window of the Vino subview that you just created.
+But do not save it just yet as 3 minor edits unique to your installation are required.**

-Take particular note of the  **INGRESS**  lines.
-You will need to edit them with your **INGRESS SLUG**.
-It is what provides one-click access to the main Wonderful Wino GUI by tapping the "My Wine" Header of the ToDo list.
-Info on how to find your unique  **INGRESS SLUG**  is below the Dashboard yaml.
-You will need to replace the 8 X’s in the Ingress lines (in 3 places)  with your specific 8 characters to make the “navigate to GUI” feature work.

 ```
 type: sections